There’s no denying it: All countries are different. But believe it or not, Japan is somehow more different than most.

 Don’t forget to schedule some downtime for you too, otherwise, you might get exhausted.

-Because it can be so tricky getting from point A to B in Japan I also highly recommend that you minimize the number of cities you will be visiting.
+Because it can be so tricky getting from point A to B in Japan with a baby I also highly recommend that you minimize the number of cities you will be visiting.

 5. Be Prepared for the Flight to Japan

-You should also know what your ticket includes.
+You should also know what your ticket price includes.
 If your baby is eating solids, remember to call the airline and request a baby meal.
-A baby meal usually includes a drink box and some pureed food pouches.
+This meal usually includes a drink box and some pureed food pouches.

-Remember, airline food is never guaranteed to be a hit with the baby.
+Remember, airline food is never guaranteed to be a hit with kids.
 So make sure you have your own snacks and baby food supplies for the trip on hand.